rasuls/encryptedATMsim/README.md

 Rasul Silva
+### Purpose:
+I made this project in order to practice Java, and get some new experience with Java features I had not used before.

 ### Description:
 This is a simple ATM simulation that stores data in an encrypted text file on disk.